24/7 Canvas Support

 Visit Turnitin to learn how to access and interpret the Similarity Report.

-Generally, courses will be available for 365 days after the end of the term.
+Generally, courses will be available for 365 days after the end of the semester.
 Note: Instructors or admin can make changes and end access sooner.
 Check with your instructor to verify length of access.